Milano (cookie)

-The Milano cookie (marketed as the Monaco in Canada) is a trademarked cookie manufactured by Pepperidge Farm as part of its series of "European" cookies.
-Each cookie consists of a thin layer of chocolate sandwiched between two biscuit cookies.
+The Milano cookie is a trademarked cookie manufactured by Pepperidge Farm as part of its series of "European" cookies.
+Each cookie consists of a thin layer of chocolate and, depending on the variety, different flavored filling sandwiched between two biscuit cookies.
+The cookie is marketed as the Monaco in Canada; local company Milano Bakeries had established prior rights to the "Milano" brand for cookies sold in that country.

 The Milano was created as a result of Pepperidge Farm's original cookie concept, the Naples, which was a single vanilla wafer cookie topped with dark chocolate.

 Many additional varieties are marketed, such as milk chocolate and double chocolate.
 Other flavors include a layer of mint, sweet orange paste, dulce de leche and lemon in addition to some form of chocolate.

 Milano cookies have primarily been marketed as an indulgence food.

-Pepperidge Farm has taken legal action against alleged imitation cookies.
+Pepperidge Farm took legal action against a single company for an alleged attempt to imitate their cookies in 2015.
+Milano cookies themselves bear a striking resemblance in taste and composite to langue de chat biscuits found across Europe, Asia, and South America.